 Consider the size of your sketchbook.
 As mentioned above, something that’s an A6 size is perfect to carry around with you every day.
 It’s also less conspicuous to get out and start drawing on.

 #7 – Don’t draw everything

-Expanding on the point above, if you only have 20 minutes and you have all sorts of visual stimulus around you, look for something that particularly catches your eye and focus on that.
+Expanding on the point above, if you only have 20 minutes and you have all sorts of visual stimuli around you, look for something that particularly catches your eye and focus on that.
 It could be one particular person, like the way they are sitting or standing or their features.
-It could be someone’s do; a particular design or pattern on a wall, floor or piece of furniture; a decorative architectural element; a statue; or even a particular tree or flower.
+It could be someone’s dog; a particular design or pattern on a wall, floor or piece of furniture; a decorative architectural element; a statue; or even a particular tree or flower.
 Whatever is in your field of view that really catches your eye – sketch that.